Joy Ford Austin

 Joy Ford Austin is a Guyanese-American non-profit executive, philanthropist, humanitarian, and arts patron.
 She was the director of the African American Museums Association, which she helped found in 1980, and worked with institutions to preserve African-American culture and history.
 From 2000 to 2020, Austin served as the executive director of Humanities DC, an affiliate of the National Endowment for the Humanities.
 Since stepping down as executive director of Humanities DC, she has served as the president of AustinFord Associates and as the chief executive officer of Joy Ford Austin Arts and Humanities Advocacy.

 Early life and education

 Austin was born in Georgetown, Guyana.
-She is the daughter of John Meredith Ford, who served as Lord Mayor of Georgetown from 1970 to 1972, and Sarojini Janki Ford.
+She is the daughter of John Meredith Ford, who served as Lord Mayor of Georgetown from 1970 to 1972, and Sarojini Janki Ford, who worked in the Ministry of Education.
 Her paternal grandparents were Ernest Lochmohr Ford and Florence Jean Goring.
 Austin's maternal family were indentured servants from India who arrived in Guyana during colonial rule and joined the Canadian Presbyterian Mission.
 Her maternal grandfather, Thomas Janki, was the first ordained Presbyterian elder for Demerara in British Guiana.
 She was raised in the Presbyterian faith and attended Burns Memorial Presbyterian Church, the first congreagation of the Guyana Presbyterian Church.
 She graduated in 1968 from St. Rose's High School, a Catholic school run by the Ursulines.
 She studied English literature at McMaster University in Hamilton, Ontario, graduating in 1972.
 In 2002, Austin earned a master's degree in organizational leadership from Trinity Washington University.